BrianBut/flashbacks/_pages/flashback.md

 The walk started with a steady climb crossing and recrossing a stream, but then in the afternoon came a thunderstorm.
 We sheltered under a rock outcrop.
 The rain stopped.
 The stream had risen so that it had become difficult to cross.
 We crossed it in light rain.
 The rain continued, so on a hidden away patch of level ground we erected our tent, made a meal, and stayed in the tent for the rain to stop.

 The rain did not stop for two whole days.
-On the third day we were able to continue walking in the light rain.
+On the third day we were able to continue walking in light rain.

 That night we were able to camp higher up the mountainside.
 All night there was an animal or animals snuffling and moving around outside our tent.
 We did not open the tent door.
 Wild boor, warthog, porcupine, jackal, eland or other buck? -- the imagination worked overtime.
+I remembered the time in Tanganyika when I opened my tent door to find a troop of hyenas between me and the latrines.
+(I did not think there were hyenas in the Drakensberg National Park.
 In the morning when I went out I found porcupine quills.
 I'm glad I didn't open the tent door and get some of those quills in my face.

-Onthe fourth day.
-We took advantage of some of the many of the rock shelters we came across.
+Onthe fourth day we took advantage of some of the many of the rock shelters we came across.

 Those rock shelters were remarkable because so many of them contain Bushman art.
 You enter a rock cave or crawl under a rock shelter which looks entirely devoid of anything but rock.
 But then when your eyes have adapted the animals, and sometimes men appear.
-The buck are wonderfully clear and adapted.
+The buck are wonderfully clear and accurately drawn.

 It is a shame that so many of these paintings have been damaged by wood smoke from wood fires in the shelters.
+The only good thing is that rock (or cave) paintings can still be found as far north as northen Zimbabwe.

 We have been told that it was in this area the last of the Drakensburg bushman was shot as vermin in the early 20th century.
 He was carrying pigments and painting sticks.

 On the fifth day we started to come down the hill: But across the trails the streams were still too high to cross.
 At each one we had to go upstream until we found a safer crossing point.

-A day later we got to the end of the trail, where there is a bridge across the stream.
+A day later we got to the end of the trail, where there is a bridge across the stream leading to the park warden's office..
 The bridge had been washed away two days before!
 There was nothing for but to go back up the hill to find a safe crossing point.
+I wrote a message to the park wardens, tied it to a stone, and threw it across the river to some other visitors, as we had only checked out for a three day walk.

+We had to camp out for another night.
+We were getting low on food.

+The next day we still couldn't cross the stream.
+It was raining again.
+We camped for another night.